Banking in the United Kingdom

 Banking in the United Kingdom encompasses a system of banks and bank-like financial institutions that provide financial services to consumers and businesses, overseen by regulators and ultimately, the central bank, the Bank of England.
 The sector consists of incumbent major banks and innovative challenger banks.
 Fitch has described it as "one of the most developed and competitive [banking] markets in the world".
 It is undergoing rapid transformation, driven by technological advancements, evolving consumer demands, and regulatory changes.

 Key players include the "Big Four" retail banks: HSBC UK, Barclays UK, Lloyds Banking Group, and NatWest, which dominate the retail and commercial banking sectors along with other major banks, which include Santander UK, Nationwide Building Society, and other institutions which play significant roles.
-Digital Challenger banks include Revolut, Monzo, Starling Bank, and others, which offer mobile-first services to their customers.
+Digital challenger banks include Revolut, Monzo, Starling Bank, and others, which offer mobile-first services to their customers.

-The history of UK banking has been characterised by periods of both stability and crisis, and has adapted to the changing economic landscape over centuries and played a major role in the history of the global financial system.
+The history of UK banking has been characterised by periods of both stability and crisis, has adapted to the changing economic landscape over centuries, and played a major role in the history of the global financial system.